trailofbits/mcp-context-protector/README.md

 ```
 # Install uv
 curl -LsSf https://astral.sh/uv/install.sh | sh
-# Download context-protector
+# Download mcp-context-protector
 git clone https://github.com/trailofbits/mcp-context-protector
 # Install dependencies
 cd mcp-context-protector
 uv sync
 ```

-To make it easier to launch `context-protector`, we recommend updating `context-protector.sh` to contain the full path to `uv`.
+To make it easier to launch `mcp-context-protector`, we recommend updating `mcp-context-protector.sh` to contain the full path to `uv`.
 Some MCP clients, including Claude Desktop, replace the `PATH` environment variable with a minimal set of paths when launching MCP servers, which can make your `claude_desktop_config.json` file unwieldy and hard to maintain.
 Including a full path to `uv` in the launcher helps mitigate this problem.

-Now configure your client to run your MCP servers through `context-protector`, and tool configuration pinning will automatically be enabled.
+Now configure your client to run your MCP servers through `mcp-context-protector`, and tool configuration pinning will automatically be enabled.
 Here's a sample Claude Desktop config:

 ```
 {
   "mcpServers": {
     "wrapped_acme_server": {
-      "command": "/path/to/context-protector/context-protector.sh",
+      "command": "/path/to/mcp-context-protector/mcp-context-protector.sh",
       "args": ["--command", "/path/to/node /path/to/acme/server.js"]
     }
   }